julesmozes/Team-5-CSS/README.md

 1. b.
 The best Ant Colony from our evolutionary alogrithm will outperform an Ant Colony that shares one alpha and beta value, optimized using grid search.

+2. We expect the increased exploratory nature of the two-genome colony will provide an improvement in terms of adaptation compared to the regular single-genome colony.

 ## Limitations
 Due to the short time of the project we don't have much time to optimize the large number of parameters involved in the algorithms.
 Also we lack a lot of computing power.
 But even with these limitation we were able to demonstrate a significant improvement, so maybe we could demonstrate an even better improvement when these limitations can be handled.